Abdul-Moeed/Abdul-Moeed/README.md

 I'm a PhD candidate in Oliver Stegle's machine learning group at Heidelberg University.
 I have a Master's degree in Computer Science from TU Munich and a Bachelor's degree in the same from NUST, Pakistan.
 Previous projects have included representation learning for gene expression (master's thesis under Fabian Theis), domain transfer for reinforcement learning with [TUM Data Innovation Lab](https://www.di-lab.tum.de/tum-di-lab/), text summarization using transformer models and classifying motor signals via EEG.

-I also work part-time as an AI engineer at [appliedAI](https://www.appliedai.de/), currently investigating classifier calibration.
+I also worked part-time as an AI engineer at [appliedAI](https://www.appliedai.de/) and [Logivations](https://www.logivations.com/en/).

 My interests include:
 - Causal inference and discovery